Uber Insurance Coverage for Passengers

 - Other related expenses

 Uber also provides uninsured/underinsured motorist bodily injury coverage that can kick in if another motorist caused the accident but does not have adequate insurance coverage to pay for the rideshare passenger’s care.
 Uber providing uninsured/underinsured coverage ensures all rideshare passengers have at least $1 million in coverage no matter who causes the accident or whether or not they have insurance.
+For more information call a Florida uber accident lawyer.

 In the past, it was an issue for Uber drivers when an accident occurred while they were “on the app” and waiting for a ride request.
 Too often, the driver’s auto insurance company refused to provide coverage because they were using their car for ridesharing and that violated the terms of their policy.
 However, the Uber policy did not provide coverage for them because they were not yet matched with a rider.